 1 1/2 cups dark chocolate chunks

-1 1/2 cups savory/salty snacks, crushed (I used pretzels and cornflakes, but chips and other salty snacks can be used)
+1 1/2 cups savory/salty snacks, crushed (I used pretzels and salted chips, but cornflaes and other salty snacks can be used)

-Prepare a baking tray with greaseproof paper and set aside.
+Prepare two baking trays with greaseproof paper and set aside.

 Place the butter, sugars and corn syrup in a bowl and beat for 2 minutes.